matrix-org/mjolnir/docs/moderators.md

 ## Trusted Reporters

-Mjolnir has an (optional) system in which it will poll Synapse for new reports, and when it sees sufficient (configurable limit) amounts of reports from trusted (configurable list) users on an given report, it will take a configurable action, such as redacting the message.
+Mjolnir has an (optional) system in which it will poll Synapse for new reports, and when it sees sufficient amounts of reports from trusted users on an given message, it will take an action, such as redacting the message.

+The users to trust, the actions to take, and the thresholds needed for those actions are configurable.

 Prerequisites:
 * `pollReport: true` in Mjolnir config file